International Fellowship of Christians and Jews: Activities and programs

-The organization also supports the Israeli Christian Recruitment Forum, a group led by Gabriel Naddaf, a Greek Orthodox priest from Nazareth, which aims to increase the number of Christian Arabs volunteering to serve in the Israel Defense Forces.
+These pillars evolved from earlier IFCJ initiatives, historically known as On Wings of Eagles, Guardians of Israel, Isaiah 58, and Stand for Israel.

 Overall, the Fellowship supports over 450 programs across Israel with 5000 volunteers involved.
 According to The Christian Post, "The Fellowship ... has placed nearly 3,000 bomb shelters in Israel to date."
+Since the October 7, 2023 Hamas attacks, The Fellowship has significantly expanded its emergency response operations in Israel.
+Under Yael Eckstein's leadership, the organization committed approximately $300 million in humanitarian and security assistance, including the installation of over 700 reinforced bomb shelters across Israel in coordination with the Home Front Command – about half deployed after October 2023, with placements in mixed cities and minority communities.
+Emergency aid initiatives included distributing food purchase cards to displaced families, funding a 45 million shekel (~$12 million) Passover relief program supporting approximately 200,000 Israelis, and facilitating emergency Aliyah operations during active missile attacks.
+These efforts built upon the organization's existing programs while addressing urgent wartime needs for civilians, reservists, and vulnerable populations.

 Finances

 The Fellowship is recognized as a 501(c)(3) not-for-profit organization by the U.S. Internal Revenue Service and submits to examination by the Better Business Bureau's Wise Giving Alliance.
-The organization shows full compliance with the BBB's Standards for Charitable Accountability In 2004, The Fellowship was one of the first not-for-profits entitled to display the BBB Charity Seal, showing full compliance with their Standards for Charitable Accountability.
+The organization shows full compliance with the BBB's Standards for Charitable Accountability.
+In 2004, The Fellowship was one of the first not-for-profits entitled to display the BBB Charity Seal, showing full compliance with their Standards for Charitable Accountability.

 In 2019, according to their tax returns the ministry declared $118 million in "contributions and grants".
 According to independent American charity watchdog Charity Navigator, 75.4% of expenses went towards programs and services it delivers, 10.1% on administrative expenses and 14.3% on fundraising expenses.

 The organization raises around $130 million per year, largely from evangelical Christian sources, and has raised an estimated total of $1.5 billion since 1983.

-In 2020, according to their tax returns, the organization declared more than $156 million in contributions and grants."
+According to ProPublica's summary of the organization's Form 990 from 2024, it reported $318 million in revenue and $272 million in total expenses (including program services, administration, and fundraising) that year.